SemiLayerDocs

 • Use pk_ keys in browser-side code, never sk_

-• Declare explicit rules for every operation you expose publicly
+• Declare explicit grants for every operation you expose publicly

 • Set minScore on search to prune low-relevance results client-side